yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 $ gpioctl -f /dev/gpioc0 -l
 ```

 By default, all the IO pins are set to be inputs.
-This is no good for our LED, we need the pin it is connected to be an output, so we configure that:
+This does not work for our LED.
+Instead, we need the pin it is connected to be an output, so we configure that:
 ```bash
 $ gpioctl -f /dev/gpioc0 -c 3 OUT # Assuming pin 3 is the one used
 ```